kazunori279/Fluent-Dashboard/README.md

 Fluent Dashboard
 ====================

 Fluent Dashboard is a Google Spreadsheet that receives Fluentd event logs and display charts from them.
+[Demo video and instruction](https://github.com/kazunori279/Fluent-Dashboard/blob/master/demo_instruction.md) is also available.

 ## Getting Started: